KangshiWang/PV_Data_Collection/README.md

 Voltage at Pmpp | 17.95V
 Current at Pmpp | 1.92A

+The PVMs system records light (in LUS), temperature (in Celsius), humidity (in %RH), atmospheric pressure (kPa).
+Due to the fact that the two systems running almost synchronously, the atmospheric data collected in PVSs system is also valuebale for the PVMs system.
+There is a MATLAB script named with **previewOneDay.m** under **PVM1** folder.
+For example, change these codes to:

+ <span style="color:#333333">`date_str='2022-06-28';` </span>

+ <span style="color:#333333">`endframe_pv='_A';` </span>

+ Run it, you can have a preview of characsterstic and atmospheric data about PVM A in 2022-06-28.

 (To be continued)

 ##	Cautions
 ### 1. The daily maintenance of the system and the uploading of data are basically from 11pm to 12pm (China Standard Time, UTC +8), during which time the data may not be recorded continuously.
 ### 2. The data on a daily basis may not be continuous, as I may choose to shut down the entire system on certain days for maintenance.
-### 3. I use the code of Richard Droste et al. to calculate the local sunrise and sunset times (https://rdroste.com/project/sunrise-sunset/).
+### 3. I use the code from Richard Droste et al. to calculate the local sunrise and sunset times (https://rdroste.com/project/sunrise-sunset/).
 ### 4. The electroinc loads used in these systems are from ITECH ELECTRONIC CO.,LTD. (IT8511A+,IT8512).
-### 5. At sunrise, the sky camera may be covered with dew.
-In rainy days, the sky cam does not work well.
-In sunny weather, sky camera is not very good for sun capture either.
-In fact I plan to replace this camera.
+### 5. The sky camera is not good enough to capture the sky image clearly.
+For example, the sky camera may be covered with dew at sunrise.
+I plan to replace this camera.
 ### 6. The rainfall data is collected from an optical rain gauge, and each system reset causes the cumulative number of rainfall to change to 0.